 A member of the opioid family of drugs, heroin is an illegal substance that provides a powerful high when ingested.
 Similar to prescription painkillers, heroin also has painkilling properties, but unlike carefully-controlled prescription drugs, heroin can come in different strengths and may be “cut” with other dangerous chemicals.
-Heroin is an extremely dangerous and addictive drug, and if heroin misuse goes unchecked, the damage can have huge consequences.
-Because of heroin’s addictive properties, it can be all but impossible for a person to overcome a heroin use disorder on their own.
+Heroin is an extremely dangerous and addictive drug, and if heroin addiction goes unchecked, the damage can have huge consequences.
+Because of heroin’s addictive properties, it can be all but impossible for a person to overcome a heroin use addiction on their own.

 Free Addiction Assessment

 At The Manor Clinic, we recognise that it can be difficult to take the first step towards recovery from a heroin addiction.
 Our free, no obligation addiction assessment allows you to discuss your unique concerns with one of our specialists, in a confidential and non-judgemental environment.
 This initial assessment will begin to help you to identify the underlying causes of your addiction, and is the first step towards developing a personalised addiction treatment journey.

 Contact us today, to book your FREE addiction assessment: 023 8046 4721

 Why consider heroin addiction treatment at The Manor Clinic

 The effects of heroin can have damaging consequences for a person’s physical and mental wellbeing.
 This can include serious outcomes such as organ damage along with other consequences such as job loss, long-term unemployment and financial strain.
 In addition, heroin use tends to place enormous strain on relationships, possibly leaving a heroin user separated, divorced, or without any significant social support.
 As with almost all drugs, the spectre of a fatal overdose is also always looming.
 Despite the severity of these negative consequences, however, it is possible to overcome a heroin use disorder with the help of a dedicated substance abuse treatment centre.